alexzedim/cmnw/QUEUE_MONITORING_GUIDE.md

 }),
 ```

-### Create Custom Grafana Panels
+### Modify Grafana Dashboard

-1. Use existing dashboard as template
+1. Open the dashboard in Grafana
-2. Add new panel with PromQL query
+2. Edit panels or add new ones with PromQL queries
-3. Export and save to `grafana/dashboards/`
+3. Dashboard is managed via Grafana MCP server
+4. Changes are persisted automatically

 ## 📚 Additional Resources